 For investors considering selling a real estate investment and deferring tax payments on their capital gains, a 1031 exchange could be an option for reinvestment.
 Understanding the complex guidelines for the 1031 exchange process can be challenging.
 However, with the right professional services, the process can be more convenient and accessible for any Accredited Investor.

-The tax deferred exchange of your property completed pursuant to IRS Code Section 1031 doesn’t have to be difficult.
-However, when dealing with the transfer of multiple properties and their associated transactional logistics understanding the 1031 process is the best strategy for a painless and successful exchange.
+When dealing with the transfer of multiple properties and their associated transactional logistics, understanding the 1031 process and having access to a trusted exchanging expert represents the best strategy for a painless and successful exchange.

-Breakwater Capital is an industry leader in offering replacement properties, typically through a Delaware Statutory Trust (DST), for Section 1031 exchange transactions, as well as quality, multiple-owner real estate solutions.
-Here are 10 reasons to consider DSTs.
+Breakwater Capital is an industry leader in offering replacement properties, typically through a Delaware Statutory Trust (DST), for Section 1031 exchange transactions, as well as quality, B multiple-owner real estate solutions

 Alternative assets, once thought of as too risky for individual investors to pursue, are now becoming more mainstream.
 Investors looking to diversify their portfolios will certainly want to consider their options, including real estate.
 Investing with a real estate sponsor or fund that has a track record of performance is a way to seek to mitigate the risk otherwise associated with alternative investing.